sindresorhus/alpha-sort/readme.md

 Type: `boolean`\
 Default: `false`

-Whether or not to sort descending.
+Whether or not to sort in descending order.

 ##### caseInsensitive

 Type: `boolean`\
 Default: `false`

-Whether or not to sort in a case-insensitive way.
+Whether or not to sort case-insensitively.

 Note: If two elements are considered equal in the case-insensitive comparison, the tie-break will be a standard (case-sensitive) comparison.
 Example: